-A step by step beginner’s guide for how to replace a kitchen faucet.
-Learn everything from what to look for a in a faucet to how to change a kitchen faucet easily yourself and save money!
+A step-by-step beginner’s guide for how to replace a kitchen faucet.
+Learn about what to look for in a faucet and how to change the kitchen faucet easily yourself and save money!

 If you had told me a few years ago, I would be switching out faucets, I wouldn’t have believed you!

 Building furniture and painting rooms are one thing…

 Dealing with plumbing and electrical has been something I have avoided…

 Never say never because here I am, changing out the kitchen faucet!!

 *** This post is sponsored by Pfister.
 All opinions are my own. ***

 ***This post contains referral or affiliate links.
 It is a way for this site to earn advertising fees by advertising or linking to certain products and/or services.
 Please read my full disclosure here ***

 Replacing the kitchen faucet is an easy way to upgrade your kitchen quickly.

 You can go from a basic faucet to a nicer-looking, functional, and convenient faucet in just a couple of hours.